-- 1. Ensure all four anti-tilt wires are in the locked position (outward position), and then using a Torx T30 screwdriver, loosen the captive nuts on the processor heat sink module (PHM) in the order that is mentioned below: - a.
+- 1. For HM configuration, disconnect the cables connected from processor heater manager module to heater and sensor ports on the system board. - 2.
+Ensure all four anti-tilt wires are in the locked position (outward position), and then using a Torx T30 screwdriver, loosen the captive nuts on the processor heat sink module (PHM) in the order that is mentioned below: - a.
 Loosen the first nut three turns. - b.
-Loosen the nut diagonally opposite to the nut you loosened first. - c.
-Repeat the procedure for the remaining two nuts. - d.
-Return to the first nut and loosen it completely.
+Loosen the nut diagonally opposite to the nut you loosened first.

+- $\boldsymbol{c}.$ Repeat the procedure for the remaining two nuts. - ${\bf d.}~$ Return to the first nut and loosen it completely.

-- i NOTE: Ensure that the anti-tilt wires on the PHM are in locked position when loosening the captive nuts. - 2.
-Set all the anti-tilt wires to unlocked position (inward position).
+(i) NOTE: Ensure that the anti-tilt wires on the PHM are in locked position when loosening the captive nuts.

+3. Set all the anti-tilt wires to unlocked position (inward position).

-Figure 61.
+Figure 90.
 Removing the processor heat sink module

-3. Lift the PHM from the system and set the PHM aside with the processor side facing up.
+4. Lift the PHM from the system and set the PHM aside with the processor side facing up.

-Figure 62.
+Figure 91.
 Removing a heat sink